 GS students come from varied backgrounds and all walks of life.
-Many students work full-time while pursuing a degree, and many have family responsibilities; others attend classes full-time and experience Columbia's more traditional college life.
+Many students work full time while pursuing a degree, and many have family responsibilities; others attend classes full time and experience Columbia's more traditional college life.
 In the classroom, the diversity and varied personal experience of the student body promote discussion and debate, fostering an environment of academic rigor and intellectual development.
-GS has approximately 1,500 undergraduate degree candidates and more than 400 Postbaccalaureate Premedical students.
-The average age of a GS student is 29.
-More than 60 percent of GS students attend classes full time.
+GS has approximately 1,800 undergraduate degree candidates and more than 450 Postbaccalaureate Premedical students.
+The average age of a GS student is 28.
+More than 70 percent of GS students attend classes full time.

-In addition to its bachelor's degree program, GS offers combined undergraduate/graduate degree programs with Columbia's Schools of Social Work, International and Public Affairs, Law, Business, Dental Medicine, Teachers College, and the College of Physicians and Surgeons.
+In addition to its bachelor's degree program, GS offers combined undergraduate/graduate degree programs with Columbia's Schools of Engineering and Applied Science, Social Work, International and Public Affairs, Law, Business, Dental Medicine, Teachers College, Public Health, and the College of Physicians and Surgeons.
 More than 70 percent of the students go on to earn advanced degrees after graduation.

 The Jeanne Clery Act requires colleges and universities to disclose their security policies, keep a public crime log, publish an annual crime report and provide timely warnings to students and campus employees about a crime posing an immediate or ongoing threat to students and campus employees.